FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 ### 4. Towards a unified standard for querying LPG: GQL specifications

 What now?
-In the previous 2 sections, we have highlighted 2 of the most successful project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s leveraging the power of
+In the previous 2 sections, we have highlighted 2 of the most successful project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s leveraging the power of
-Property Graphs as data structure for storing informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion and building knowledge graphs.
+Property Graphs as data structure for storing informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion and building knowledge graphs.
-However, none of these implementations are officially an approved W3C standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s.
+However, none of these implementations are officially an approved W3C standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s.
 While it does not really matter at this stage, it was realized that such fragmentation was hurting and in 2019, the `open Graph Query Language` (oGQL) working group released an initial specification.